- News & events

 - Postdoctoral Research, Imperial College London

-Lawrence McCandless is an associate professor with tenure in the Faculty of Health Sciences at SFU and an associate member of the Department of Statistics and Actuarial Sciences.
+Lawrence McCandless is a professor with tenure in the Faculty of Health Sciences at SFU and an associate member of the Department of Statistics and Actuarial Sciences.
 He completed a PhD in statistics at the University of British Columbia with Paul Gustafson and Peter Austin.
 Then he did a postdoctoral fellowship in the Department of Epidemiology and Biostatistics, Imperial College London, with Sylvia Richardson and Nicky Best.

 Lawrence McCandless is an accomplished scholar in the field of epidemiology and biostatistics.
 His research focuses on the fields of environmental epidemiology, child health research and mental health.
 He is the principal investigator on a CIHR grant investigating the effect of environmental in utero exposures (e.g. pesticides and heavy metals) on adverse pregnancy outcomes.
 Dr. McCandless's methodological expertise lies in the area of epidemiological data analysis and Bayesian statistics.
 He collaborates extensively both nationally and internationally.
-In addition to his position as associate professor in the Faculty of Health Sciences, Dr. McCandless is also an associate member of the Department of Statistics and Actuarial Sciences at SFU.
+In addition to his position a professor in the Faculty of Health Sciences, Dr. McCandless is also an associate member of the Department of Statistics and Actuarial Sciences at SFU.

 Dr. McCandless is passionate about teaching and training students in quantitative methods.
 He teaches courses in epidemiology, biostatistics, and scientific computing using the R programming language.
 He is the primary instructor for HSCI805 Intermediate Epidemiology, and HSCI410 Exploratory Data Analysis.
 He mentors a team of MSc, MPH and PhD students who are supported by operating grants from the Natural Sciences and Engineering Research Council of Canada (NSERC), and the Canadian Institutes for Health Research (CIHR).